MarathonLabs/marathon/_posts/2018-11-19-contributing.md

 Before pushing your changes please check if our linter (*detekt*) passes via ```./gradlew clean detektCheck``` command.

 ### General overview of modules
+**core** - This is the main logic part of the runner.
+**marathon-gradle-plugin** - This is a gradle plugin implementation for Android testing **vendor** - This is custom vendor implementation related to specific platform.
+One specific implementation that is important is vendor-test, this is a fake implementation that we're using for integration testing
+**report** - This is a group of modules which implement various reports that marathon generates after the build **cli** - This is the command-line interface wrapper for Marathon **analytics:usage** - This is an analytics implementation that we're using for tracking anonymised usage of marathon.

+### Development chat
+We're available for any questions or proposals on [Slack][6].
+Feel free to join!

 [1]: https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 [2]: https://www.jetbrains.com/idea/download/